Textualize/textual/docs/guide/actions.md

 --8<-- "docs/examples/guide/actions/actions01.py"
 ```

 The `action_set_background` method is an action which sets the background of the screen.
-The key handler calls this action if you press the ++r++ key, to set the background color to red.
+The key handler calls this action if you press the ++r++ key to set the background color to red.

 Although it is possible (and occasionally useful) to call action methods in this way, they are intended to be parsed from an _action string_.
-For instance, the string "set_background('red')" is an action string that would call `self.action_set_background('red')`.
+For instance, the string `"set_background('red')"` is an action string that would call `self.action_set_background('red')`.

-The following example replaces the immediate call with a call to [action()][textual.widgets.Widget.action] which parses an action strings and dispatches it to the appropriate action method.
+The following example replaces the immediate call with a call to [action()][textual.widgets.Widget.action] which parses an action string and dispatches it to the appropriate method.

 ```python title="actions02.py" hl_lines="10-12"
 --8<-- "docs/examples/guide/actions/actions02.py"